 Sound is constantly entering into relationships with practices of listening.
-Collective and material conditions shape the way sound takes part of different types of awareness of one’s environment.
-In her book “Aurality – Listening and Knowledge in Nineteenth-Century Colombia” sound studies scholar and musicologist Ana Maria Ochoa states that “a theory of sound implies a listener, [it] imagines a listener and an idea of reception of sound.”
+These practices, informed by collective and material conditions, shape how sound constitutes awareness of one’s environment.
+In her book “Aurality – Listening and Knowledge in Nineteenth-Century Colombia” sound studies scholar and musicologist Ana Maria Ochoa exposes how listening is entwined with different cosmologies and modes of being in the world: “before the question how do people perceive the environment in auditory terms comes the question of how the very boundaries between personhood and the environment are.”
+Thus she develops: “a theory of sound implies a listener, [it] imagines a listener and an idea of reception of sound.”
 1

-In her analysis of the sounding practices of the Bogas – the rowers that traversed the riverine connection of the caribbean atlantic through the territory later known as Colombia – she recounts how to the ears of the european settlers-explorers, the expression of the bogas was a mixture of: heard linguistic expressions, musical manifestations, “the imitation of the sound of tigers, whistling of the serpent, the shout of the parrot and howling dogs”.
+In her analysis of the sounding practices of the Bogas – the rowers that traversed the riverine connection of the caribbean atlantic and the Amazon through the territory later known as Colombia – she recounts how to the ears of the European colonial settlers-explorers, the expression of the bogas was comprehended as a mixture of heard linguistic expressions, musical manifestations and “the imitation of the sound of tigers, whistling of the serpent, the shout of the parrot and howling dogs”.

-The point that Ochoa makes is that the role of vocal utterances of the bogas is inaccurately appraised by the colonial explorers, as they conceive of the voice as a locus of subjective expression, identifying the division of language, music and the imitation of the environment as distinct functions of the vocal.
-Instead, the practice of vocalization of animal sounds is to be understood in the cosmovision of the bogas, rather than as “representing an entity”, as manifesting the “locus of a transpersonal self”.
+The point that Ochoa makes is that the role of vocal utterances of the bogas was inaccurately appraised by the colonial explorers, their listening incompatible with the diverse logic which articulated voice and listening in the cosmology of the Bogdas.
+While for the Europeans the voice was conceived as a locus of subjective expression, identifying their own division of language, music and the imitation of the environment, for the BOgas the practice of vocalization of animal sounds, rather than “representing an entity”, were part of the manifestation of the “locus of a transpersonal self”.

 Source: Center for Science and Society / YouTube